Glossary of ballet: Ballet technique

 The foundational principles of body movement and form used in ballet.

 Balletomane

 A ballet fan or enthusiast.
 The word is of Russian origin c.
 1930, with the suffix -mane coming from maniya (mania).

 Ballon

 Showing lightness of movement in leaps and jumps.
 A dancer exhibiting ballon will appear to spring effortlessly, float in mid-air, and land softly like a balloon.

 Ballonné

 In classical ballet, the term ballonné is a step where the leg is extended (can be front, side, or back) at 45 degrees.
 The knee is then bent and the foot brought to a sur le cou-de-pied position.
 This can also be done as a relevé or jump.

 Ballotté

-A ballotté is a jumping step in classical ballet that consists of coupé dessous and small developpés performed with a rocking and swinging movement.
+A ballotté ("tossed") is a jumping step in classical ballet that consists of coupé dessous and small developpés performed with a rocking and swinging movement.
 The step can be performed with the leg extensions at 45 or 90 degrees.